The History and Development of DISC

 William Moulton Marston PhD and the Development of the DISC Personality Test

-In his book, Marston showcased his extensive research and theory behind the DISC model.
-He found that behavioral characteristics could be grouped together in four main divisions called personality styles.
-People with similar styles tend to exhibit specific behavioral characteristics common to that style.
-Marston named four dimensions of behavior, and created a means to identify the relative propensity of individuals to behave accordingly.
-The acronym DISC is represented by:
+Marston showcased his extensive research and theory behind the DISC model in his book.
+He found that behavioral characteristics could be grouped together in 4 main divisions, called personality styles.
+People with similar styles tend to exhibit specific, observable behavioral characteristics common to that style.
+Marston named the 4 dimensions of behavior and created a means to identify the relative propensity of individuals to behave accordingly.
+The DISC acronym is represented by:

 |D = Dominant||Direct, Decisive, High ego strength, Problem solver, Risk taker, Self-starter|